jaanga/lib/db/readme.md

 * Compatible with airDoodle
 * Totally embraces the GitHub thing

-### Oriented towards programmers
+### Oriented toward programmers
 * Monospace font
 * Left justified
 * IDE-like feeling
 * Snarky attitude

-### Oriented towards Designers / Code is for dummies
+### Oriented toward Designers / Code is for dummies

 ### Easy to Maintain
 Lends itself to progressive improvements

-Ability to go through lots of files - one by one - and make incremental improvements that evolve as the inprovements are made and then can be easily carried0back to the previously enhanced files.
+Ability to go through lots of files - one by one - and make incremental improvements that evolve as the improvements are made and then can be easily carried0back to the previously enhanced files.
 - or putting it another way: nothing prevents the above from happening.